-"Help people in Orkney to ensure that preventive measures are deployed at the earliest opportunity and that those with enduring mental health conditions live longer, healthier and more independent lives within their own communities.
+"Help people in Orkney with mental health conditions live longer, healthier and more independent lives within their own communities wherever possible.
 Getting it right for everyone applies equally to those with mental health conditions as it does those with physical health conditions".